ozencb/tilde-enhanced/README.md

 Most of the features are carried over from the original source.
 Few of the added features are:

-- Added a "Quick Launch" functionality, which launches all the sites with `quickLaunch` property set to `true` upon hitting `!` key.
+- Added a "Quick Launch" functionality, which launches all the sites with `quickLaunch` property set to `true` upon entering `q!`.
 - Color theme can now be inverted easily by either editing config or using `invert!` command.
 - Added an option to show launch keys instead of icons again.
 Either edit config or type `keys!`.